bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Really?

 NVK: 01:30:46

-Yeah
-So Roy explained to me on a DM, I kind of forgot.
+Yeah, so Roy explained to me on a DM, I kind of forgot.
 It's been like, what, a year now since that happened.
 But it's just, you know, users are going to be users and they're going to do stupid s*it.
 And they're not going to read the fine print.